 But I like a little more spice, so I added some fresh, sliced jalapenos as a garnish.
 You’re welcome to add as many spicy peppers as you can handle when making the recipe.

-Just be sure you have a light Mexican beer, like Tecate, on hand to chase the heat.
+Just be sure you have a light Mexican beer on hand to chase the heat.

 Don’t forget to pin this calabacitas recipe.
 It’s the perfect Cinco de Mayo dip and an all-round spring and summertime snack.